-Download Section 179 Deduction Calculator 2021 in Excel, OpenOffice Calc, Google Sheet to easily calculate the Section 179 deduction amount and evaluate your potential tax savings in 2021.
+Download Section 179 Deduction Calculator 2022 in Excel, OpenOffice Calc, and Google Sheets to easily calculate the Section 179 deduction amount and evaluate your potential tax savings in 2022.

-Just insert the cost of equipment, your taxable income, type of business and it will automatically calculate the Section 179 Deduction for you.
+Just insert the cost of equipment, your taxable income, and your type of business and it will automatically calculate the Section 179 Deduction for you.

 What is Section 179 Deduction?

-Eventually, this provides considerable financial assistance to firms on the acquisition of required high-value commercial equipment.
+Eventually, this provides considerable financial assistance to firms in the acquisition of required high-value commercial equipment.

 Section 179 of the Internal Revenue Code allows companies to deduct the cost of purchased or financed equipment/software during the tax year.